kellykohlleffel/Big-Data-Paris-HoL-2025/HED_HigherEd_Freshman_Retention/hed-lab-guide.md

 ```
 Here is the API spec for this dataset: https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/hed_api_spec

-Provide a custom connector for Insurance for the hed_data endpoint.
+Provide a custom connector for HED for the hed_data endpoint.
 1 table called hed_records - all columns.

 Here is a sample record:
 {